rcruzoliver/ctrlx_ros2/base-humble/README.md

-# ROS 2 Humble on ctrlX OS: A Snap Implementation of the ROS 2 Humble Distribution using ROS 2 Debian Package
+# ROS 2 Humble on ctrlX OS
+A Snap Implementation of the ROS 2 Humble Distribution building ROS 2 from source.

 ## Introduction